Tracing Affordance and Item Adoption on Music Streaming Platforms: Results

-Regarding item adoption within affordance classes we observe both $a$ and {\em\oe} users to have low levels of {$\alpha_{A}$} and {$\alpha_{E}$} respectively.
+With regard to item adoption within affordance classes we observe both $a$ and \oe users to have low levels of {$\alpha_{A}$} and {$\alpha_{E}$} respectively.
 This can be interpreted as a passivity to recommendations - such users are more likely to use $A$ and $E$ affordances regularly but on a so-called \textit{auto-pilot} akin to radio consumption.
-Nonetheless, when $a$ and {\em\oe} users do take the decision to adopt this makes a substantial impact to their $O$ catalog and thus, the dispersion of users in the $A,E,O$ ternary space as we shall later detail.
-Drawing parallels to a more pure organic behaviour through the $o+$, we observe polar opposite dynamics in comparison to the $a$ and {\em\oe} users.
-Whilst $o+$ users $A/E$-adopt sparsely, their ultimate downstream platform use is less recommendation-skeptic reflected in the much higher levels of item adoption rates for $A$ and $E$ affordances attained ({$\alpha_{A}= 0.25$, $\alpha_{E}=0.25$}) but with minimal impact to the constitution of their overall $O$ catalog.
-From the detailed findings it is clear that our preliminary assumption that users display varied behavioural dynamics holds true: users diverge dramatically regarding their affordance adoption, adoption of items therein and perhaps most importantly, subsequent downstream impact experienced to their overall $O$ catalog.
+Nonetheless, when $a$ and \oe users do take the decision to adopt this makes a substantial impact to their $O$ catalogue and thus, the dispersion of users in the $A,E,O$ ternary space as we shall later detail.
+Drawing parallels to a more pure organic behaviour through the $o+$, we observe polar opposite dynamics in comparison to the $a$ and \oe users.
+Whilst $o+$ users $A/E$-adopt sparsely, their ultimate downstream platform use is less recommendation-skeptic reflected in the much higher levels of adoption rates for $A$ and $E$ affordances attained ({$\alpha_{A}= 0.25$, $\alpha_{E}=0.25$}) but with minimal impact to the constitution of their overall $O$ catalogue.
+From the detailed findings it is clear that our preliminary assumption that users display varied behavioural dynamics holds true: users diverge dramatically in both their affordance adoption and adoption of items therein and perhaps most importantly, with varying degrees of impact to their overall $O$ catalogue. \hidefornow{